pnp/cli-microsoft365/docs/docs/sample-scripts/teams/export-teams-conversations.md

 ### Solution

-This script uses Microsoft 365 CLI to export the conversations from Microsoft Teams Channels.
+This script uses CLI for Microsoft 365 to export the conversations from Microsoft Teams Channels.
+You don't need to be a tenant admin to export conversations but you still can only export conversations of Teams of which you are member.

 !!! notes

 - Commands m365 teams message list and reply list are based on an API that is currently in preview and is subject to change once the API reached general availability.
-- You can only retrieve a message from a Microsoft Teams team if you are a member of that team.

 ```powershell tab="PowerShell Core"
 function  Get-Teams {